Does Fintech Have a Revenue Fraud Problem?

 Wirecard

-Wirecard, once a celebrated German fintech company, underwent a dramatic downfall thanks to fraudulent activities and accounting irregularities which went unnoticed or unaddressed by regulatory bodies and auditors for years.
+Wirecard, once a celebrated German fintech company, underwent a dramatic downfall thanks to fraudulent activities and accounting irregularities that went unnoticed or unaddressed by regulatory bodies and auditors for years.
 Suspicion over its accounting practices began in 2008, but Wirecard aggressively silenced its critics, launching attacks even against the press.
 EY, despite conducting audits, failed to verify Wirecard’s cash reserves, and it was not until KPMG's special audit that the extent of the financial discrepancies came to light.
 In 2021, a whistle-blower revealed extensive inside information, providing a grim look at years of fraudulent practices that precipitated the company's insolvency.

 Financial Times, led by journalist Dan McCrum, unraveled the story one piece at a time.
 The lawsuits continue as of this day.

-Needless to say, fintech startups are still living under the shadow of Wirecard’s collapse in Germany and supervisory barriers increased as a result.
+Needless to say, fintech startups are still living under the shadow of Wirecard’s collapse in Germany, and supervisory barriers increased as a result.

 Frank